nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The user can edit the name of an existing module with the `edit` command, which follows the following format: `edit MODULE_INDEX MODULE_NAME`.

 The edit module name feature is facilitated by `ModuleList` and `Module`.
+The list of user's modules are stored internally as `ModuleList`.
 In addition, it implements the following operations:
-* `ModuleList#getModule()` - Returns a module based on the specified index from the list of modules.
+* `ModuleList#getModule()` - Gets a module based on the specified index from the list of modules.
 * `Module#setModuleName()` — Sets the name of the module.

 For instance, the user wants to edit the module `CS2113`, a detailed description of what happens is shown below: